Nehrybka

 Nehrybka is a village in the administrative district of Gmina Przemyśl, within Przemyśl County, Subcarpathian Voivodeship, in south-eastern Poland, close to the border with Ukraine.
-It lies approximately 4 km south-east of Przemyśl and 65 km south-east of the regional capital Rzeszów.
-Nehrybka is located approximately 10 km south of Przemysl, near the border with Ukraine.

 History

 Nehrybka was located on major trade routes stretching from the north and south of Przemyśl.
 This geographical situation was advantageous for the village's growth.
 The lands of the village are crossed by rivers, by the Malinowski and Jawor streams, and to the east, the Wiar River.
 The flat terrain was beneficial for the development of agriculture.
 Since ancient times, the nearby river has provided residents with water, and also energy to run a mill.
 In addition, the Wiar River has served as a natural moat, which helped the inhabitants of Nehrybka defend against attacks from the east.
 Dozens of archaeological sites are scattered throughout the village's territory, including those of prehistoric settlements.

 Middle Ages

 The name of Nehrybka first appeared in 1363.
 That date is linked to a certain James, an Orthodox priest.
 The next mention of the village dates to 1389, in which King Władysław II Jagiełło granted the rights of Magdeburg law and one hundred Frankish fiefs to Przemyśl, starting from the borders of "Nehrzebka."
 The Rus origins of the village were confirmed by a stone pole inscribed in old Ruthenian, with an image of the Crucifixion, which stood before World War I, just seven minutes from the main road.
 The former location of the pole is likely to be near the present-day monument to the murdered Soviet and Italian prisoners of war from the Second World War.
 During the times when the Przemyśl area was part of Kyivan Rus, Nehrybka and other nearby villages were known for their horse husbandry.
 The residents of this area from the Middle Ages had occupied themselves only in caring for the princely stables.